-To mitigate the computational cost of many iterative FE analyses which are required to find a suitable resonator design for given tuning frequencies and modal masses, we train a data-driven surrogate model.
+Topology optimization of structures to achieve a predefined static or dynamic behavior is an active topic of research in mechanical engineering, and typically relies on iterative explicit finite element analyses of the structures under consideration.
+To mitigate the computational cost of many iterations which are required to find a suitable resonator design for given tuning frequencies and modal masses, we train a data-driven surrogate model.
 It is cheap to evaluate, but still sufficiently accurate to map the resonator geometry to its dynamic properties.
 Here, we resort to a conditional variational autoencoder (cVAE).
-A variational autoencoder (VAE)~\cite{Kingma2013Auto-EncodingBayes} is a cyclic architecture, which has two parts: (i) an encoder, which maps parameterized designs to a probabilistic latent space, (ii) and a decoder, which provides the approximate inverse map from the latent space back to the design parameters.
+A variational autoencoder (VAE)~\cite{Kingma2013Auto-EncodingBayes} is a cyclic architecture, which has two parts: an encoder, which maps parameterized designs to a probabilistic latent space, and a decoder, which provides the approximate inverse map from the latent space back to the design parameters.
 Typically, the encoder and decoder are modeled by neural networks.
 Once the VAE is trained on some initial dataset, the user can generate new designs by sampling the latent space and then projecting the samples back to the design space via the decoder.
 In the case of the conditional VAE~\cite{Sohn2015LearningModels}, the user additionally provides desired properties for the design as input to the decoder.
-If the cVAE correctly learned relations between the requested parameters, the generated designs have properties, that are close to the requested ones, allowing for efficient design without any posthoc optimization.
-Here we use a recently developed cVAE framework~\cite{Salamanca2023AugmentedStudy} to demonstrate its effectiveness for targeted LRM design.
+If the cVAE correctly learned relations between the requested parameters, the generated designs have properties that are close to the requested ones, allowing for efficient design without any post hoc optimization.
+Here we use a recently developed cVAE framework~\cite{Salamanca2023AugmentedStudy2} to demonstrate its effectiveness for targeted LRM design.